 All the three materials, viz. tiles, marble and wood are globally used for flooring, but are different in terms of origin, appearance, components and properties.
-Depending on these factors, their suitability change for different types of projects.
+Marble floor tile products depend on these factors and their suitability change for different types of projects.

 Tile: It is manufactured under human-controlled conditions in factories and mainly consists of materials, such as stone, ceramic, metal and sometimes, glass.
 It is completely an artificial material, and frequently used for both architectural and decorative purposes.
 Since it is manufactured under controlled conditions, it can be developed with desired properties and appearance (in terms of design and shades).
 Physically speaking, tile is a fairly strong material and comes in innumerable varieties and shades.
-Moreover, it is cheaper than wood and marble.
+When you compare marble floor tile products with other materials, you will find tile is cheaper than wood and marble.

 Marble: Marble is a naturally occurring metamorphic rock, which comprises re-crystallized carbonate minerals, such as dolomite or calcite.
 Since marble occurs naturally, its shades and designs and even properties can’t be altered.
 Though it is a tough stone, it is a bit porous and therefore requires sealing as well as regular care and maintenance.
 Because of its limited deposits across the globe, it is much pricey in regions that lack marble deposits and requires its import.